Last Updated: July 09, 2026

 Can I sell a firearm to someone from Georgia, Tennessee, or another state?

-No. Federal law (18 U.S.C. § 922) prohibits private person-to-person firearm transfers across state lines.
-The buyer must be a current Alabama resident with valid Alabama ID.
-Out-of-state buyers must go through a licensed FFL dealer.
+No. Under federal law (18 U.S.C. § 922), private individuals are prohibited from transferring firearms across state lines.
+The buyer must be a resident of Alabama.
+Out-of-state buyers must complete the transfer through a licensed FFL dealer.